ucsc-cgp/awsauditor/README.md

 ## Configuration
 To configure awsauditor to send emails, edit chalicelib/reportGenerator.py to include your email and password.
-On line 513, edit to include your email address:
+In the function `send_email`, at the very bottom, edit to include your email address:

 `sender = "you@email.com"`

-On line 530, edit to include your password:
+and your password:

 `s.login(sender, "y0urp@ssword")`